How to use burn rates

 Don’t fear the burn – embrace it!
 Both net and gross burn rates help businesses stay on track and prepare for their financial future.

 Feeling the burn?
-Take some steps to improve the metric and keep the company moving in the right direction.
+Take steps to improve the metric and keep the company moving in the right direction.